TedTschopp/tedt.org/_posts/Blog Posts/2006-04-07-a-little-calend.md

 </script>
 ~~~

-EDIT: Ok, more stuff to post on my calendar [App](https://tedt.org/2006/04/07/a_little_calend/).&#160; I've gotten the ical file loaded into the webpage, now I need to convert the ical file into a usable data type.&#160; My current thoughts are to go from i-Cal -> XML.&#160; I need to spend some time looking at the practices of converting from i-Cal -> XML.&#160; I notice that Google is doing it.&#160; Also the Microformat guys seem to be doing it as well.
+EDIT: Ok, more stuff to post on my calendar [App](https://tedt.org/2006/04/07/a_little_calend/).
+I've gotten the ical file loaded into the webpage, now I need to convert the ical file into a usable data type.
+My current thoughts are to go from i-Cal -> XML.
+I need to spend some time looking at the practices of converting from i-Cal -> XML.
+I notice that Google is doing it.
+Also the Microformat guys seem to be doing it as well.